Accessing your GP surgery

 Thursday Afternoon Appointment Arrangement

-As you are aware, The Medical Centre has a reciprocal arrangement for a Thursday afternoon surgery cover arrangement with three other practices.
-(Springfield Medical, Riverlyn Medical and Greenfields Medical) .
-The four surgeries provide clinical cover on a rota basis for the group.
+As you are aware, The Medical Centre has a reciprocal arrangement for a Thursday afternoon surgery cover arrangement with The Alice Medical Centre which we will operate every other week

 Our dedicated team are here to treat those minor ailments that occur as well as providing specialist management of long-term conditions and clinics covering a wide range of healthcare issues.
 The technology also means you can now do a lot of things from the comfort of your home such as order a repeat prescription or cancel an appointment.